 - “If only we had anticipated how the sales team was incentivized.”

-- “If only we thought about how to channel would deal with this”
+- “If only we thought about how the channel would deal with this”

 - “If only we had timed this price change better.”

 - “If only we responded to our competitors more strategically.”

 - “If only we had known how our customers would respond.”

 After hearing all these regrets, we’ve noticed something: you tend to regret decisions that were made with the short term in mind.